 Torque related error proofing started with Walter P. Chrysler and Paul A.Sturtevant.
-That was 1924 and Mr. Chrysler was having problems with heads being unevenly torqued on to the aluminum block engines.
+That was 1924 and Mr. Chrysler was having problems with heads being unevenly torqued onto the aluminum block engines.
 Since there was no scale that determined "How tight is tight?"
 Chrysler invented the deflecting beam torque wrench.
 The heads on his aluminum block engines could now be tightened in a repeatable fashion.
 He licensed Paul Sturtevant to manufacture and sell the wrench.

-From the very first commercial torque wrench the error proofing industry was born.
+From the very first commercial torque wrench, the error proofing industry was born.
 Since then our engineers have worked within the context of "Error Proofing By Design".
 You can see the application of that concept across our line of products.
 We invented the first click wrench.
 What makes our wrench different is the flattened case.
 That flattened case was designed to reduce the human influence on torque application.

 Rounded beam torque wrenches are more flexible and they "side load."
-In torque application and torque testing the wrench is pulled at 90 degrees from the head.
-Any movement up for down from the 90 degree plane changes the torque calculation.
+In torque application and torque testing, the wrench is pulled at 90 degrees from the head.
+Any movement up for down from the 90-degree plane changes the torque calculation.
 Side loading inhibits accuracy in the lab and on the shop floor.
 The flattened case prevents side loading.
 When the tool is designed to eliminate human influence and errors, that is error proofing by design.

 Our line of Micrometer Adjustable Torque Wrenches all have a flattened case.
 Our digital torque wrenches have a flattened case as well.
-Of course our preset click wrenches are designed with a flattened case.
+Of course, our preset click wrenches are designed with a flattened case.
 Customers say our digital torque wrench is as strong as our beam wrenches; just more accurate and it has a digital display on it.

-Frank Richmont, founder of Livermont, invented the torque screwdriver.
+Frank Richmont, the founder of Livermont, invented the torque screwdriver.
 He also invented the limited slip clutch that Cleco made an industry standard.
-From the beginning our torque screwdrivers were engineered to be impervious to thrust load.
+From the beginning, our torque screwdrivers were engineered to be impervious to thrust load.
 When using a torque screwdriver thrust force must be applied as the driver turns.
 While thrust force may be applied in varying amounts depending on whether the application is overhead, at your feet, or somewhere in the middle the fastener can't be turned without keeping the bit in the slot.

 Thrust force changes the output of many torque screwdrivers.
 They may have one reading in cal lab and appear to be within tolerance.
 And, in the lab, they are.
 But get them into the production area and thrust force is applied and the readings in the cal lab couldn't be further from accurate.
 Thrust force changes the output on many torque screwdrivers.
 Our torque screwdrivers were all engineered to eliminate any impact of thrust force.
 While other torque screwdrivers lose accuracy and repeatability, in some cases our results get even better.
 Error Proofing By Design.